smartlawhub/Automated-GDPR-Compliance-Checking/t5/README.md

 ## Training Dataset

 We use the Usable Privacy Policy Project’s Online Privacy Policies (OPP-115) corpus as training dataset.
 We preprocessed the dataset into a format appropriate for T5, and saved them in a TSV file.
-You could download preprocessed TSV files from [Google Drive](https://drive.google.com/drive/folders/1glD3QY7PLE6sZTyW3L_56whfhihm-Qco?usp=sharing) (GCS).
+You could download preprocessed TSV files from [Google Drive](https://drive.google.com/drive/folders/1glD3QY7PLE6sZTyW3L_56whfhihm-Qco?usp=sharing).

 ## Installation